If you are wondering how far is Dallas to San Antonio, you are in the right place.

 How long is a car ride from Dallas to San Antonio?

-The distance between San Antonio and Dallas is about 275 miles, and it will take you around 5 hours to drive in normal traffic conditions.
 The time might increase if the highways are busy, which normally happens on Friday and Sunday afternoons and during holidays.

 How far is Dallas from San Antonio by plane?